About Unit Trust

-- Fill up the transaction form and indicate that it is a transfer
+- Fill up the transfer form and indicate that it is a transfer.

-If the transferee is not an account holder, then the transferee has to open an account by filling in the Trust Application Form.
+If the transferee is not an account holder, then the transferee has to open an account by filling in the Application Form (Individual).

 What is the frequency of the regular investment?